micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-4-rashi_en.md

 <b>The Holy of Holies.</b> The Holiest of all; the Ark, the Table, the Menorah, the Altars, the Paroches, and the service vessels.

 ### passuk 5
-<b>Aharon and his sons shall enter . . . etc.</b> They shall place each vessel into the sheath specified for it in this chapter, so that the Levite sons of Kehat need do nothing but carry [them].
+<b>Aharon and his sons shall enter . . . etc.</b> They shall place each vessel into the sheath specified for it in this chapter, so that the Levite sons of Kehos need do nothing but carry [them].
 <b>When the camp is about to travel.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>When the cloud rises, they know that they are to depart.

 ### passuk 6